biowdl/gatk-preprocess/index.md

 java -jar cromwell-<version>.jar run -i inputs.json gatk-preprocess.wdl
 ```

-The inputs json can be generated using WOMtools as described in the [WOMtools
+The inputs JSON can be generated using WOMtools as described in the [WOMtools
 documentation](http://cromwell.readthedocs.io/en/stable/WOMtool/).

 The primary inputs are described below, additional inputs (such as precommands